-Much of the success of your distribution and fulfillment business can come down to the location of your warehouse.
-The best locations for distribution centers are the ones that will strategically allow you to reach the most people as quickly as possible, even when we’re seeing supply chain congestion and delays.
-With more and more people expecting 1 and 2-day delivery times, this is more important than ever.
+Much of the success of your distribution and fulfillment business can come down to the locations in your warehouse network.
+The best locations for distribution centers are the ones that are strategically positioned to reach the most customers as quickly as possible.
+Supply chain disruptions affect shipment times, and a diversified network helps to prevent delays.

-Depending on the size of your company and your goals, you may have any number of distribution center locations, but you can reach a majority of the people in the US in two days with two distribution nodes if they are placed in strategic locations.
+Depending on demand and your manufacturing capabilities, you may have multiple distribution center locations.
+You can reach most customers in the United States in two days with two distribution nodes if they are placed in strategic locations.

 What to look for when searching for a location for your next distribution center

 There are key characteristics to look for when selecting a location for a distribution and fulfillment center to ensure it is a good fit for your business.
-You’ll want to make sure that it’s located in a centralized area that has the infrastructure, population and available workforce to support a logistics operation.
-Close proximity to large cargo airports or seaports as well as good railroad infrastructure and interstate highway access are all attributes that make an ideal distribution hub for your next warehouse.
+You’ll want to make sure that it’s located in a centralized area that has the infrastructure, population, and available workforce to support a logistics operation.
+Proximity to large cargo airports or seaports as well as good railroad infrastructure and interstate highway access are all attributes that make an ideal distribution hub for your next warehouse.

 Top distribution regions for warehouse locations

-Your distribution centers need to be strategically located in order to reach the most people as quickly as possible.
-It’s important to consider which regions and how many nodes you’d like to be in and how that will affect your ability to get shipments to your customers.
+Your distribution centers need to be strategically located to reach the most customers as quickly as possible.
+It’s important to consider which regions and how many nodes you’d like to be in and how that will affect your order fulfillment.
 Here are a few examples of locations in different regions across the country and their reach:

 - A distribution center in the West like Los Angeles, CA and one in the Southeast like Atlanta, GA could reach 82% of the US in two days.

-- If you had a distribution facility in Reno, NV, one in Indianapolis, IN and one in Houston, TX, you could reach 94% of the US in two days.
+- If you had a distribution facility in Reno, NV, one in Indianapolis, IN and one in Dallas, TX, you could reach 95% of the US in two days.
+(Current ITS distribution network)

 The best cities for distribution